johndaudelin/Asteroid-Belt/README.md

 ## Description

 Asteroid Belt is a retro mobile version of the Atari arcade game "Asteroids" that I developed in 2012.
 While the code may not follow the best industry standards, I was able to create and market this fully functional Android game on Amazon and Google Play when I was 13 years old.
-The software I used is a high level mobile game programming language called "App Game Kit" (see "code" section below).
+The software I used is a high level mobile game creation system called "App Game Kit" (see "code" section below).

 ## Download/Setup